 Unless you are adding to an already established mixed orchard you will need to establish whether or not the tree is self-fertile.
 Many fruit trees are self-fertile and will produce fruit whether or not there are other trees of the same type in the locality.
 Other fruit trees will need cross-pollination from a tree in the same pollination group.

 Potted trees are available all year round but bare root trees are probably the best.
 Dobies bare root fruit trees are lifted once they become fully dormant – in late autumn – as this causes the minimum of damage.
 We then keep them in specially designed cold stores for a number of weeks.
 In nature young fruit trees benefit from exposure to traditional winter weather where the low temperatures prime the tree to produce abundant blossom in its first couple of years.
 The advent of milder wetter winters means that a tree left outside does not receive these ‘chill hours’, so that cold storage before planting ensures the best possible start.

 Fruit trees will grow well on most soil types provided the ground is not waterlogged.
 Plenty of sunlight is essential however and areas of deep shade should be avoided.
 Areas that have previously grown fruit should not be used as this removes the risk of ‘re-plant disease’.

 Many smaller trees will grow happily in a pot.
 Citrus trees moved outside for the summer will give a Mediterranean feel to any patio.
 Choose a 30 litre container or larger, avoiding plastic as this is light and more likely to be blown over.

-I hope reading this has helped in your selection of new fruit trees.
+We hope reading this has helped in your selection of new fruit trees.
 There’s joy to be had in eating fruit straight from your own tree.